All Episodes

 I love the president and Congress moving towards energy independence because that'll create millions of high-paying career jobs.

-But when it comes to the issue of of Reagan across the board, supply side economics, all brackets get ri greatly reduced.
+But when it comes to the issue of Reagan across the board, supply-side economics, all brackets get greatly reduced, it seems the Republican Party has abandoned that.

-I I think you'll get a lot of economic growth out of out of the corporate tax cut, middle class tax cuts for patriation and energy, but you'd get more if you would cut taxes for everybody.
+I think you'll get a lot of economic growth out of the corporate tax cut, middle-class tax cuts, repatriation and energy, but you'd get more if you would cut taxes for everybody.

 I can tell you that the president and you and I agree on this.

-Uh that we've fallen fallen into a narrative that says that we we can't give everybody tax cuts because you know there we need to pick the winners and losers.
+In fact, he believes we need to be more aggressive on these individual rates, getting them down, that we've fallen into a narrative that says that we can't give everybody tax cuts because we need to pick the winners and losers.

 And that is a Democrat talking point.